PVSoujanya/Sampletask.c/README.rst

 Source Code
 -----------
-The source code is in the file "hello.c".
+The source code is in the file "hello.c"

-Code is a s follows:
+Code is as follows:

     #include <stdio.h>